Boost.Multi

 -

-Interoperability with both legacy C and modern C++ libraries (e.g., STL, ranges, Thrust --CUDA and AMD GPUs--, Boost).
+Interoperability with both legacy C and modern C++ libraries (e.g., STL, ranges, Thrust for CUDA and AMD GPUs, Boost), specifically through iterators and ranges (not present in the Standard library).

 -